 means the area close to the intersection of the surfaces of the .vehicle seat cushion and the seat-back.

-"ISOFIX position"
+"ECRS position"

-means a location which allows for the installation of either:
+"ISOFIX position" means a location as defined in Paragraph 2.17 of Regulation N°14

-Universal ISOFIX Child Restraint System as defined in Regulation No. 44; or
+"I-Size Seating position" means a location which allows for the installation, at least without ISOFIX connections, of a "I-Size Booster Seat" Enhanced Child Restraint System as defined in this Regulation.

-A "specific vehicle ISOFIX" Child Restraint System as defined in Regulation No. 44 or a"specific vehicle ISOFIX" as defined in this Regulation; or

-An i-Size Child Restraint System suitable for use in specific ISOFIX seating positions as defined by the vehicle manufacturer according to Regulation 16.

 "Type approval test",

-means a test to determine the extent to which a Child Restraint System type submitted for approval is capable of satisfying the requirements.
+means a test to determine the extent to which an Enhanced Child Restraint System type submitted for approval is capable of satisfying the requirements.

 "Production qualification test (qualification of production test)",

-means a test to determine whether the manufacturer is able to produce a Child Restraint System in conformity with the Child Restraint Systems submitted for type approval.
+means a test to determine whether the manufacturer is able to produce an Enhanced Child Restraint System in conformity with the Enhanced Child Restraint Systems submitted for type approval.

 "Routine testing" (or conformity of production testing),